ZicklePop/melkat-blog/src/content/posts/my-own-search.md

 title: I guess I'm my own search engine
 tags: [post, tech, hosting]
 cover: /img/my-own-search.png
-coverAlt: Left: Custom web portal with a search bar.
-Right: Customized self-hosted search engine SearXNG
+coverAlt: Left - Custom web portal with a search bar.
+Right - Customized self-hosted search engine SearXNG
 ---

 I can't believe it's come to this but I have spun up my own search engine with [SearXNG](https://github.com/searxng/searxng).
 I love self-hosting things inside my private Tailscale network that my wife and I have access to.
 I don't know that I'd love it if I had to debug and constantly do maintenance on it, to be honest.
 That's why my time self-hosting an [Invidious](https://invidious.io/) server ended after a week.